Where does my mixed recycling go? (updated Dec’24)

 High Density Polyethylene (HDPE) & Polyethylene Terephthalate (PET) Plastics:

-HDPE Natural plastics (such as milk bottles) & PET Natural/Clear (such as transparent drinks plastic bottles – water, Coke etc) plus PET Coloured (such as green transparent plastic bottles eg 7-up, Perrier) are processed in Spain and Italy.
+HDPE Natural plastics (such as milk bottles) & PET Natural/Clear (such as transparent drinks plastic bottles – water, Coke etc) plus PET Coloured (such as green transparent plastic bottles eg 7-up, Perrier) are processed in Spain and Northampton (UK).

 The PET Clear is processed into food grade plastics (drinks bottles, sandwich trays and salad trays, etc).